 In the second section, choose the folder to save the newly resized images.

-Be careful, using the “save in same location” option can overwrite the original files if you’re not changing the file type.
+But be careful.
+The “Save in same location” option can overwrite the original files if you don’t change the file type.

 6. Pick a File Type

-In the third section, choose the file type that you’d like the images to be saved in.
-(JPEG is the most common).
+In the third section, choose the file type to save the images.
+JPEG is the most common.

-In both the width and the height box of the file type you selected, type in the new size of the image, in pixels.
-You must use both the width and the height boxes.
-Don’t worry, Photoshop will keep the original aspect ratio.
+In both the width and the height box of the file type you selected, type in the new size of the image in pixels.
+You must use both the width and height boxes.
+But don’t worry because the program will keep the original aspect ratio.

 The app will resize both horizontal and vertical images by putting a pixel value in both the width and height.
 It uses whatever you put in the box as the longest side.

-If you want all the images to be 1600 pixels, put 1600 in both the width and height boxes.
-The longest side on each image will then be 1600 pixels.
+If you want to resize all the images to 1600 pixels, put 1600 in both the width and height boxes.
+The longest side of each image will then be 1600 pixels.
 The shorter side will be whatever is necessary for the image to retain the original aspect ratio.

 10. Run the Batch Edit

-If you have a large number of photos, this will take some time.
+If you have a large number of images in Photoshop, this will take some time.
 Feel free to walk away from the computer and come back later to check on the progress.

-Tip: Did you select the wrong settings, but Photoshop is already chugging through those resizes?
-You can force quit Photoshop to stop the process.
+Did you select the wrong settings, but the program is already chugging through those resizes?
+You can force quit to stop the process.
 Then, you can go back and start over with the appropriate settings.

-You can also use the image processor to convert images from one file type to another.
-For example, RAW photos to JPEG with no issues at all!
+Remember that you can also use the image processor to convert images from one file type to another.
+It switches RAW photos to JPEG with no issues at all!